 It’s their prepaid options that are appealing, especially since they run on the Telstra network at prices lower than Telstra itself can do under a 12-month contract.
 What’s the catch, you ask?
 Well, the one minor “gotcha” is that Woolworths Mobile uses “parts of” the Telstra 4G network.
 That sounds a little strange, but what it essentially means is that Woolworths SIMs only have access to certain frequency ranges on Telstra’s network.
 It won’t affect the quality of your calls, but it will keep the maximum data speed that you can download at capped at about 50Mbps maximum.
 However, that is faster than most home broadband connections!

 Starter packs (including the SIM) are available with or without credit included.
-You can recharge at $15, $20, $30 or $45 per 30 days, with all tiers giving you unlimited text and MMS, and the top three featuring unlimited calls.
-The $45 recharge also gives you unlimited calls to 10 international countries, plus $100 international credit per recharge for other countries.
-Data on the $45 recharge is 10GB, versus the 4GB on the $30 option; making Woolworths Mobile’s $45 plan unbeatable value when it comes to getting on the Telstra network.
-You can roll over unused data every month up to 15GB in total, too.
+You can recharge at $10, $20, $30, $40 or $50 per 30 days, with all tiers giving you unlimited talk and text to standard national numbers.
+Data on the $50 recharge is 55GB, versus the 42GB on the $40 option; making Woolworths Mobile’s $50 plan unbeatable value when it comes to getting on the Telstra network.
+You can roll over unused data every month up to 200GB in total, too.

-Woolworths vs Telstra – which way to go?
+Comparing Woolworths vs Telstra – Which Way to Go?